donti17/FMX-Compatibility/README.md

 ## Assumptions
 - All games and homebrew listed in this database are assumed to have been patched using **XePatcher/XexTool** (Tools.zip found from [BadUpdate](https://github.com/grimdoomer/Xbox360BadUpdate/releases/download/latest/Tools.zip)) before testing.
 If a title does not work, please ensure it has been properly patched before reporting compatibility issues.
-- **Arcade games should work out of the box** and generally do not require patching.
+- **Arcade games should work out of the box** and generally run perfectly fine as a GoD or patched XEX.
 If an arcade game does not work, feel free to let me know via the issues tab and I can get an arcade file.

 ## How to Contribute
 We rely on the community to expand and maintain this database (though I will be posting a lot here too with my findings!).
 To submit a compatibility report: